<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Cyberphysics head

 voltmeter

-There must be a complete circuit for a current to flow.
+It is part of a complete circuit.
 If there is a gap in the circuit then the whole strand that the gap is in will not have current flow through it.

 The p.d. across a component in a circuit is measured in volts (V) using a voltmeterconnected across (in parallel with) the component.